Groodian/HomeMission/README.md

   name: String!

   # The invitation code of the home.
-  # Is automatically generated.
-  # 6 alphanumeric uppercase characters.
+  # Automatically generated string consisting of 6 alphanumeric uppercase characters.
   code: String!

   # The users that are part of the home (roommates).